Prospective Client Information¶

 - Any platform requirements you might have, such as: must be an Android app, must run on Windows, etc.

-The students will read all these project descriptions and choose which project they want to work on.
+The students will read all these project descriptions and decide if they want to work on you project.

 If you have an idea for a project that requires not just Computer majors, but maybe also Electrical Engineers, or Mechanical Engineers, or Civil, or Chemical, etc, then you will be interested in our College's Capstone Design Experience.